 In conclusion, regulating your gecko’s heat lamp is essential to their overall health and wellbeing, and it requires careful consideration and monitoring.
 By knowing your gecko’s temperature requirements, using a thermostat or lamp dimmer, and regularly monitoring the temperature with a thermometer, you can maintain optimal temperature conditions for your gecko.

-More to Explore: Can Leopard Geckos Climb?
+More to Explore: What Bugs Can Crested Geckos Eat?

 Common Mistakes to Avoid when Using a Heat Lamp for Your Gecko